 Is this the only way to be heard by Votebeat staff?

 Definitely not!
-The Reader Advisory Board is the most direct way to get involved in our journalism and our goal to help inform the public and strengthen American democracy.
+The Reader Advisory Board is the most direct way to get involved in our journalism and contribute to our goal to help inform the public and strengthen American democracy.

 Engaging and listening to readers is at the heart of our journalism at Votebeat.
 You are always welcome and encouraged to reach out with any questions or feedback you may have.

-Feel free to email community@votebeat.org, reply to any of our newsletters, DM Votebeat on Facebook, Instagram, or Twitter, or respond to our new reader survey.
-If you have a news tip that you want to be sure is confidential, we also have a Signal number (720-773-1674) to ensure privacy.
+Feel free to email community@votebeat.org, reach out to any of our tips emails, reply to any of our newsletters, DM Votebeat on Facebook, Instagram, or Twitter, or respond to our new reader survey.
+If you have a news tip that you want to be sure is confidential, we also have a Signal number (201-430-5217) to ensure privacy.

 How to apply to join Votebeat’s Reader Advisory Board

 If you’re interested in participating, please fill out the application form on this page or at this link.
-We are currently collecting applications and you’ll hear from us on next steps within the coming weeks.
+We are currently accepting applications on a rolling basis.
+If you’re selected for potential participation, you’ll hear from us soon about next steps.

 If you have any questions about the Reader Advisory Board or the application process, please email community@votebeat.org.